eyaler/transformer_tpu/README.md

 # create VM with enough memory for eval and enough disk to prepare data
 gcloud compute instances create myuser-vm2 --machine-type=n1-standard-2 --image-project=ml-images --image-family=tf-1-9 --scopes=cloud-platform --create-disk size=30,type=pd-standard
+# note: if you reuse a snapshot disk, delete the saved cloud state: rm .t2t/cloud_state/*

 # ssh to the VM
 # you can find the key under IdentityFile here: